Mission Control server runtime installer

 1. Install on first Primary node by downloading and running the following installation script (with substitutions) on the first Primary node.

-curl -sSL https://kurl.sh/mission-control | sudo bash -s ha load-balancer-address=<`PRIMARY_NODES_LB`>:6443
+curl -sSL https://kurl.sh/mission-control | sudo bash -s ha load-balancer-address=PRIMARY_NODES_LB:6443

-The IP address or DNS name of the load balancer directing traffic to the Primary nodes.
+Replace PRIMARY_NODES_LB with the IP address or DNS name of the load balancer directing traffic to the Primary nodes.

 The installer asks a number of questions based on the host’s specific hardware and existing configuration.